cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

  /clusters/{cluster-id}/services/start

-There is no POST body expected.
 The ordering of service starts is based on the dependencies defined for the services.
 If service A requires service B, service B will be started before service A. After the request is made, a status call can be made to check on the status of the service stop operation.
 A cluster must be in the ACTIVE state in order for the start operation to be allowed.

+The request may require a JSON Object as its body if the provider used to create the cluster requires it.
+See the section on :ref:`Provider Fields <cluster-provider-fields>` for more information.

 HTTP Responses
 ^^^^^^^^^^^^^^